 When are the garden fundraisers and what happens to the funds raised?

-The dates for the garden fundraisers for 2017 are Saturday, May 20, and Saturday, September 16, from 10 am–3 pm.
+The date for the Fall Tag and Bake Sale is Sunday, September 17, from 10 am–3 pm.
 All proceeds from fundraising go to upkeep of the garden (water bills, supplies, plants, etc.).

 Where is the old blog?

 To become a garden member, simply attend one of the garden meetings during the season to receive an orientation.
 Once you have followed up with our membership volunteers via email, you will receive the necessary information to join.
 You’ll also receive a copy of the garden guidelines, which should be able to answer most of your questions.

 Garden meetings are at 11 am.
 Meetings are scheduled for the following days:

 Garden workdays are usually about once a month from April–October, following garden meetings.
 The 2017 garden meeting dates are the following days at 11 am: Sunday, October 15.
 Work can include weeding, watering, pruning, sweeping, painting, mowing, deadheading, paving projects.
 All are welcome and encouraged to help.

 What does being a member entail?